 Let’s break down this equation a little more.

+An asset is a resource (tangible or intangible) that is owned by your company and provides positive economic value.
 Tangible assets include cash, accounts receivables, inventory, supplies, vehicles, and land.
 Intangible assets include patents, copyrights, and trademarks.
 Activities such as purchasing assets or recording sales will increase your asset account.

 Liabilities are the existing obligations and debt that your company owes.
 This includes bank loans, accounts payable, wages payable, rent, utilities, and taxes.
 Anytime you take out a loan or receive a bill, your liabilities will increase.
 For example, taking out a loan will increase both your assets (cash) and liabilities (loan) by the same amount, keeping the equation balanced.